Turkish Delight (1973 film): Production

 Filming locations included Amsterdam, Alkmaar, Bussum, Rotterdam and Zaandam in the Netherlands.

 Reception

 Turkish Delight has an approval rating of 86% on review aggregator website Rotten Tomatoes, based on 7 reviews, and an average rating of 7.2/10.
+In the vote for best Dutch film of the twentieth century at the Netherlands Film Festival in 1999, Turkish Delight won first place.